StarsStarsStarsStarsStars

 It’s a credit to Majok and director Anthea Williams that Cost of Living does not shy away from depicting the actual physical demands that require daily assistance: the showering, shaving, bathing and getting dressed.
 The vulnerability, tenderness and awkwardness on show are so intimate it’s hard for the audience to look – but look we must, if only to understand the everyday realities required to prevail for those who are disabled.

 Though it teases out power imbalances in various forms, ultimately, what’s important about this play is how it treats humans as wholes greater than the sums of their parts, so that disability becomes almost incidental.
-It also skewers the usual stereotypical portrayals of the meek and martyred disabled person: Ani is spiky and profane, enraged about her loss of independence, and cushioned by his wealth, John is imperious and insensitive to those less financially fortunate.
+It also skewers the usual stereotypical portrayals of the meek and martyred disabled person: Ani is spiky and profane, enraged about her loss of independence.
+While, cushioned by his wealth, John is imperious and insensitive to those less financially fortunate.
 They, like all of us, are messy, flawed, individuals.

 Read: Opera review: La Bohème, Athenaeum Theatre

 So, in the end, what does give life value?
 Majok asks.
 Enough money to live with dignity and grace?
 A support system and persons willing to be there at your most desperate times?
-Cost of living underlines the interdependence of people, how we all suffer loss and loneliness in whatever permutations; and how we can help one another nonetheless.
+Cost of Living underlines the interdependence of people, how we all suffer loss and loneliness in whatever permutations, and how we can help one another nonetheless.
 This MTC production offers a nuanced look at disability and shows vulnerability and strength in equal measure.

 Cost of Living by Martyna Majok